 ...Brian Henderson We are rapidly returning to a world in which bacterial infections are a major health issue.
 Pathogenic bacteria are able to colonize and cause pathology due to the possession of virulence factors such as adhesins, invasins, evasins and toxins.
 These are generally specifically...

 Biochem Soc Trans (2013) 41 (2): 475–490.

 Published: 21 March 2013

 ... groups of pathogens have evolved mechanisms to avoid killing by phagocytic cells.
 The present review discusses a key innate immune cell, the macrophage, and highlights the myriad mechanisms microbes have established to escape phagocytic killing.
-Phagocytosis is arguably one of the most important...
+Phagocytosis is typically defined as the uptake...

 Biochem Soc Trans (2013) 41 (1): 84–88.

 ... that this modification plays a critical role for pathogens of all kinds and at multiple steps of their life cycle.
 The present review examines the involvement of S-palmitoylation in infection by viruses, bacteria and parasites and illustrates how pathogens have evolved to manipulate the host palmitoylation machinery...

 ... mechanisms involved in the delivery of material to the lysosome.
 However, successful intracellular pathogens often have a better grip on the mechanisms involved in delivery to the lysosome and can manipulate membrane trafficking pathways to create an intracellular environment that is favourable...

 ... regulator of adaptive immune responses and its emerging role as an induced macrophage pattern-recognition molecule for sialylated pathogens, especially enveloped viruses.
 Although most CD33-related siglecs potentially inhibit immune response activation by dampening ITAM-dependent signals or inducing...